How to Improve Mental Health: Top Tips for Workplace Wellbeing

 The backbone of any business is its employees, the foundation upon which a brand can grow and thrive.
 From apprentices to the CEO, every member of a team needs to perform their role at the highest standard.
 So, what's the secret to a high-performance workplace?
 Employee wellbeing.

-Mental Health Awareness Week 2023 is dedicated to just that.
-With the theme of anxiety, The Mental Health Foundation promotes the importance of positive mental health through campaigns, services and online advice available for business owners.
+Mental Health Awareness Week 2025 is dedicated to just that.
+The Mental Health Foundation promotes the importance of positive mental health through campaigns, services and online advice available for business owners.
 In aid of Mental Health Awareness Week, take a look at our top tips for improving mental health in the workplace.

 What is Mental Health Awareness Week?